Aashay98/LLMStockPulse/README.md

 4. **Tavily**: For web search - [Get API Key](https://tavily.com/)
 5. **Twitter/X**: For social sentiment - requires Bearer Token

-Reddit data is fetched via the public Pushshift API, so no key is needed.
+Reddit data is fetched via the Pushshift API.
+A token is optional and can be set with `REDDIT_BEARER_TOKEN` for higher request limits.

 ### API Limits
 - Alpha Vantage: 25 requests/day (free tier)